kirstenfloyd/flume-kinesis/README.md

 Amazon Kinesis Source and Sink for Apache Flume

-This was originally forked from: https://github.com/pdeyhim/flume-kinesis.
-This version is updated for newer version of the AWS API.
+Forked from https://github.com/sharethrough/flume-kinesis (which was originally forked from: https://github.com/pdeyhim/flume-kinesis).
+Changes include:
+* Updated for latest versions of flume.
+* Uses newer AWS libraries
+* __Sink:__ Added option to get partition key from event headers
+* __Sink:__ Default partition logic will partition randomly across shards (updated the logic for choosing a partition key to more evenly distribute data across shards)

 ## Building and installation